-This set for Manga Studio 5 and Clip Studio combines all other sets and adds six special FX brushes as a bonus.
+This brush set for Manga Studio 5 and Clip Studio combines all other sets.

 I’ve been using Manga Studio for comic style work since the app was localized and brought to American audiences by SmithMicro in 2006.
 I’ve always pushed the boundaries of what was primarily an inking app, creating brushes that took the limitations of Manga Studio’s brush engine and smacking them against the wall.
 I like to make art apps bleed and Manga Studio has been my target of choice.